 Variable testing allows you to construct loops and control structures using call variables.
 THe test action takes four arguments: variable which is the variable that to compare against value, and assign_to which is a boolean call variable that the result of the test is stored in.
-Compare may be one of the following tests: equal, not_equal, greater_than, less_than_equal, or less_than_equal.
+Compare may be one of the following tests: equal, not_equal, greater_than, less_than, greater_than, equal.